Introduction

 2.1 Step-by-Step Guide

-• In the About Phone section, find and tap on Build Number multiple times.
-You may be prompted to enter your device’s PIN or password to proceed.
+Within the About Phone section, tap Build Number several times.
+You might be required to enter your device PIN or password for confirmation.

-• Once activated, a message will appear indicating that Developer Options have been enabled.
-You can now access these options in the main Settings menu under Additional Settings.
+Once activated, you will get a popup message that says the Developer Options have been enabled, routing you to the actual options now visible in the main Settings screen under Additional Settings.

-• Navigate to Additional Settings and select Developer Options to access the various tools and settings available.
+From Additional Settings, open Developer Options to view all the tools and settings available.

 2.2 Important Notes

-• Security: Enabling Developer Mode can expose sensitive settings and potentially make the device less secure.
-Exercise caution and understand the implications of each option before making changes.
+Security: Developer Mode can expose some security-critical settings, which can make your device a little less secure.
+Be careful and understand the implications of each option before selecting or deselecting it.

-• Updates: Some updates or factory resets may disable Developer Mode, requiring you to enable it again.
+Updates: Sometimes, updates or even a factory reset may turn off Developer Mode, so you may have to enable it again.

 3. Key Features of Developer Mode